mrshakil015/Django-Channels/README.md

     - `websocket_connect: `This handler is called when client initially opens a connection and is about to finish the WebSocket handshake.
     - `websocket_receive: ` This handler is called when data received from Client.
     - `websocket_disconnect: ` This handler is called when either connection to the client is lost, either from the client closing the connection, the server closing the connection, or loss of the socket.

+**AsyncConsumer:** AsyncConsumer will expect you to write async-capable code.
+- Step-by-step process of creating `AsyncConsumer`:
+    ```python
+    from channels.consumer import AsyncConsumer
+    class MyAsyncConsumer(AsyncConsumer):
+        async def
+    ```